pharnisch/Rare-Fact-Knowledge-of-Language-Models/README.md

-# Evaluating Knowledge of Rare Facts in Language Models
+# Evaluating the Sample-Efficiency of Language Models for Learning Factual Knowledge (Master Thesis Project)

 This repository contains a framework to analyze the capability of a LM to learn rare fact knowledge.
 It is part of the masters thesis for computer science studies of Philipp Lars Harnisch.